Dong Quai (Angelica sinensis)

 Traditional 'female ginseng' use (limited modern RCT support)

-Hirata 1997 (, Fertil Steril) double-blind placebo-controlled trial in 71 postmenopausal women showed dong quai monotherapy was NO MORE EFFECTIVE than placebo for menopausal vasomotor symptoms or vaginal cytology.
-NO estrogen-like effects observed.
-Foundational negative evidence for the most common Western marketing claim.
-Subsequent trials in androgen-deprivation hot flashes (Al-Bareeq 2010) also negative.
+A double-blind placebo-controlled trial in postmenopausal women showed dong quai monotherapy was no more effective than placebo for menopausal vasomotor symptoms or vaginal cytology, with no estrogen-like effects observed.
+This is foundational negative evidence for the most common Western marketing claim.
+Subsequent trials in androgen-deprivation hot flashes were also negative.

-Some trials of multi-herb TCM formulas containing dong quai (Dang Gui Bu Xue Tang, Xiao Yao San) show benefits for menopausal/menstrual symptoms — but cannot attribute effects specifically to dong quai. trial of dong quai + chamomile combination showed reduction in hot flashes.
+Some trials of multi-herb TCM formulas containing dong quai (Dang Gui Bu Xue Tang, Xiao Yao San) show benefits for menopausal/menstrual symptoms — but cannot attribute effects specifically to dong quai.
+A dong quai plus chamomile combination showed reduction in hot flashes.
 These data suggest dong quai may have efficacy in synergistic formulas rather than monotherapy.

 Anti-platelet and circulation effects